walles/moar/MOUSE.md

 it should process _all_ mouse events, including attempts to select text.
 This is the case with every console application.

 However, some terminals can send "fake" arrow key presses to applications which _do not_ request processing mouse events.
-This means that on those terminals, you will be better off using `--mousemode mark` option, given that you also have this feature enabled (it's usually on by default).
+This means that on those terminals, you will be better off using `--mousemode select` option, given that you also have this feature enabled (it's usually on by default).
 With this setup, both scrolling and text selecting in the usual way will work.
-To check whether this could work, simply run `moar` with option `--mousemode mark` and see if scrolling still works.
+To check whether this could work, simply run `moar` with option `--mousemode select` and see if scrolling still works.

 ## Mouse Selection Workarounds for `scroll` Mode